One year I threw the Christmas tree in the front yard.

 “I LOVE YOU, I LOVE YOU, I LOVE YOU, I LOVE YOU, I LOVE YOU.

-Feel beyond the story.
-You know what I mean!
-There is a story that says “He has moved on is celebrating the holidays with someone else, I’m a big bag of poo…” Or the most popular story, “I know exactly how this holiday is going to go, my mothers going to be a hot mess, my dad is going to pretend shes not being a lunatic and I will be criticized for being single AGAIN.”
+Are you suffering from the “I know exactly how this holiday is going to go, my mothers going to be a hot mess, my dad is going to pretend she’s not being a lunatic (reverse rolls if needed, Dad’s a hot mess, Mom is pretending) and I will be criticized for being ME AGAIN pre Holiday nightmare?”.

 FEELING is different then thinking.